Home Certificate in Criminal Justice Criminal Justice Certification in Oregon

 What Can I Do With a Criminal Justice Certificate in Oregon?

 Across the board, the job outlook for criminal justice professionals in Oregon is stable.
 Depending on which type of criminal justice diploma you get, you may qualify for different job titles and openings.
-Between 2014 and 2024, O*Net anticipates a 16% boost in paralegal job openings and a 4% increase in job openings for police officers and correctional officers (2016).
+Through 2030, CareerOneSpot anticipates a 9% boost in paralegal job openings and a 13% increase in job openings for police officers (2022).

 Online programs may not be available in all areas